 What is a high IQ society?

 A high IQ society is a group that restricts its association to those individuals who have earned a required score on an IQ exam.
-Raven’s Advanced Progressive Matrices, Stanford-Binet, and WAIS are the most widely accepted tests measuring intelligence by high IQ societies for admission into the organization.
-Note that the common theory holds that there is no test that can accurately determine an IQ greater than 146 SD15.
-Any high IQ society requiring results higher than three sigmas are looked upon as questionable.
+Among the many IQ tests available today, the most commonly accepted tests for admittance to a high IQ society include Raven’s Advanced Progressive Matrices, the Stanford-Binet Intelligence Scale, and the Wechsler Adult Intelligence Scale.
+Note that the common theory holds that there is no test that can accurately determine an IQ score greater than 146 (using a test with a standard deviation of 15).
+Thus, any high IQ society requiring results higher than three sigmas are looked upon as questionable.

 Among the most respected high IQ societies are Mensa International, Intertel, the International Society for Philosophical Enquiry and Prometheus Society.
-How smart does one need to be in order to gain admission depends on the society for which one is applying.
-Below you will find general descriptions for each organization along with mandatory exam scores and guidelines for admission into the group.
+How smart do you need to be in order to gain admission?
+Well, that depends on the society for which you are applying.
+Below you will find general descriptions for each of these organizations along with mandatory exam scores and guidelines for admission into the group.

-It is advised to do thorough research before choosing what society to join.
+It is advised to do your own thorough research before choosing which society to apply to or join.

 Mensa’s mission is simple.
 The organization strives to create a better humanity through an exchange of ideas by connecting members with one another.
 The events are social as well as intellectual.
 The society does not discriminate based on race, political views, level of education, class, age or religious affiliation.
 This philosophy allows Mensa to remain an organization that is open to all perspectives.